 GeneCards Summary for MORF4L1 Gene

 MORF4L1 (Mortality Factor 4 Like 1) is a Protein Coding gene.
 Diseases associated with MORF4L1 include paraneoplastic cerebellar degeneration.
-Among its related pathways are Chromatin Regulation / Acetylation and RNA Polymerase I Promoter Opening.
-GO annotations related to this gene include chromatin binding and protein N-terminus binding.
+Among its related pathways are Chromatin organization and Pathways Affected in Adenoid Cystic Carcinoma.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and protein N-terminus binding.
 An important paralog of this gene is MORF4L2.

 UniProtKB/Swiss-Prot Summary for MORF4L1 Gene